Beyond-Notability/beyond-notability-observable-essays/src/networks.md

 # Women's networks

-VERY PROVISIONAL. lots of work to do.
+PROVISIONAL. lots of work to do.

 including:
 - improve colours and add a legend
 - adjust initial zoom setting
 - slightly slower/smoother transitions
 - adjust collision
+- toggle node size between degree and betweenness centrality (maybe) (will need to use rankings rather than measures)
+- add all the credits

+done
+- fixed some filtering errors (may not actually affect appearance of chart)
 - link weight = width of lines, varies with network viewed
 - link weight filter (and other things) varies with network being viewed
-- toggle node size between degree and betweenness centrality (maybe)
-- add all the credits

 ```js